Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 **About versions of IE:**
 - IE versions 7 or below will not work with this bundle.

-- With IE8, IE9, IE10, IE11 browsers, DO NOT SET browsers compatibility settings on for your wiki site, if you do have them enabled then wysiwyg will not work.
+- With IE8, IE9, IE10, IE11 browsers, DO NOT ENABLE browsers compatibility settings for your wiki site, if you do have them enabled then wysiwyg will not work.

 **Browser versions known to work with this bundle of WYSIWYG:**
 - IE8